byui-cse/cse212-csharp/docs/lesson11/prove-faq.md

 Your design choice should be clearly explained in your paper.

 ## Performance Testing
-### 10. Do I need to test every method at every playlist size?
+### 12. Do I need to test every method at every playlist size?
-Yes.
-For valid comparisons, you should measure all core playlist operations at the same playlist sizes for each implementation.
+For the final comparison, use the same playlist sizes across implementations so your results are comparable.

+For the Week 11 prove checkpoint, follow the prove page requirements and measure at least the listed operations for multiple playlist sizes.

-### 11. My timing results are inconsistent.
+### 13. My timing results are inconsistent.
 Is that okay?
 Yes.
 This is normal.
 You should discuss sources of inconsistency in your paper, such as:

 1. JIT warm-up effects